Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

-Medicare Part B is very rarely “free”, there are monthly premiums most people have to pay for their Medicare Part B coverage
+Who qualifies for free Medicare Part B?
+Well, Medicare Part B is very rarely “free”, there are monthly premiums most people have to pay for their Medicare Part B coverage.

 Although most people have to pay a premium to be eligible to receive Medicare Part B benefits, there are programs that can help reduce or cover the cost depending on your circumstances.